-On December 19, 2012, the MTA and the MTA Bridges and Tunnels Boards approved \$2.5 billion in bond anticipation note issuance authority, consisting of \$2.0 billion for transit and commuter purposes under either the MTA Transportation Revenue Obligation Resolution or the MTA Dedicated Tax Fund Obligation Resolution, and \$500 for MTA Bridges and Tunnels under the MTA Bridges and Tunnels General Revenue Obligation Resolution, for purposes of restoration of infrastructure damaged by Superstorm Sandy.
-MTA and the MTA Bridges and Tunnels Boards also authorized the issuance of bonds to retire bond anticipation notes described above.
+On December 19, 2012, MTA and MTA Bridges and Tunnels Boards approved \$2.5 billion in bond anticipation note issuance authority, consisting of \$2.0 billion for transit and commuter purposes under either the MTA Transportation Revenue Obligation Resolution or the MTA Dedicated Tax Fund Obligation Resolution, and \$500 million for MTA Bridges and Tunnels under the MTA Bridges and Tunnels General Revenue Obligation Resolution, for purposes of restoration of infrastructure damaged by Superstorm Sandy.
+MTA and MTA Bridges and Tunnels Boards also authorized the issuance of bonds to retire bond anticipation notes described above.
 On March 13, 2013, MTA and MTA Bridges and Tunnels Boards expanded the authorized use of the proceeds of such bond anticipation notes for the interim financing of other capital costs included in MTA's approved Capital Programs and MTA Bridges and Tunnels projected capital spending requirements.
-Pursuant to this authority, MTA has put in place two liquidity facilities constituting bond anticipation notes under the MTA Transportation Revenue
+Pursuant to this authority, MTA has put in place two liquidity facilities constituting bond anticipation notes under the MTA Transportation Revenue Obligation Resolution.
+The first is a Note Purchase Agreement obligating Merrill Lynch, Pierce, Fenner & Smith Incorporated to purchase up to \$350 million of notes from time to time on or prior to April 19, 2014; any such notes will mature on April 19, 2015.
+MTA drew on the Merrill Lynch, Pierce, Fenner & Smith Incorporated Note Purchase Agreement for a total of \$200 million on October 3, 2013.
+The second is a Revolving Credit Agreement in the amount of \$100 million with KeyBank, N.A. available to be drawn on or prior to March 29, 2015; any note issued under such agreement will mature on May 29, 2015.
+MTA drew on the Key Bank, N.A.
+Revolving Credit Agreement for a total of \$100 million, during the week of September 16, 2013.

-Obligation Resolution.
-The first is a Note Purchase Agreement obligating Merrill, Lynch, Pierce, Fenner & Smith Incorporated, to purchase up to \$350 of notes from time to time on or prior to April 19, 2014; any such notes will mature on April 19, 2015.
-The second is a Revolving Credit Agreement in the amount of \$100 with KeyBank, NA, available to be drawn on or prior to March 29, 2015; any note issued under such agreement will mature on May 29, 2015.
-MTA has not yet drawn on either of these facilities.
 Depending on the timing for the incurrence of the costs of repairs relating to Superstorm Sandy and the receipt of insurance and federal reimbursements, MTA and MTA Bridges and Tunnels may enter into additional borrowing arrangements authorized in December 2012 or seek authorization in the future for the issuance of additional bond anticipation notes and bonds.